Convergent Hahn Series and Tropical Geometry of Higher Rank: Introduction

 With this we are prepared for the main part of this paper, on tropical hypersurfaces of higher rank, which is Section~\ref{sec:hypersurfaces}.
 For conciseness we restrict our attention to rank two; yet all statements admit straightforward generalisations to arbitrarily high rank.
 Our first contributions are Theorem~\ref{thm:union+polyhedra} and its Corollary~\ref{cor:hypersurface+closure} which describes the closure in the Euclidean topology of an arbitrary rank two tropical hypersurface in terms of ordinary polyhedra.
 These results require us to study sets defined by finitely many linear inequalities with respect to the lexicographic ordering on the semimodule $(\TT_2)^d$, which we call \emph{lex-polyhedra}.
-A key ingredient in the analysis is the diagram \eqref{eq:poly+diagram} which is a consequence of the higher rank transfer principle~\eqref{eq:diagram}.
+A key ingredient in the analysis is the diagram \eqref{eq:poly+diagram} which is a consequence of~\eqref{eq:frac+diagram}.

 In tropical geometry, it is fundamental that intersections of tropical varieties do not need to be tropical varieties, in general.
 This fact gives rise to technical challenges in proofs in tropical geometry, and the concept of \emph{stable intersection} frequently offers a path towards a solution \cite[\S3.6]{Tropical+Book}.
 This is the topic of Section~\ref{sec:stable}.
 Theorem~\ref{thm:stable+intersection}, which is a consequence of our main result, allows us to view stable intersection as an instance of the \enquote{symbolic perturbation} paradigm from computational geometry; e.g., see \cite{Edelsbrunner87} and \cite{EmirisCannySeidel97}.
-This should be compared with \cite[\S3.2]{ABGJ:1309.5925} and \cite[\S5]{AllamigeonKatz:1408.6176}, where a similar idea has been applied to obtain perturbations of rank one tropical linear programs; or with the approach to \enquote{genericity by deformation} of monomial ideals \cite[\S6.3]{MillerSturmfels:2005}.
+This should be compared with \cite[\S3.2]{ABGJ:2014} and \cite[\S5]{AllamigeonKatz:1408.6176}, where a similar idea has been applied to obtain perturbations of rank one tropical linear programs; or with the approach to \enquote{genericity by deformation} of monomial ideals \cite[\S6.3]{MillerSturmfels:2005}.
+We also motivate the Euclidean topology as a valuable tool for higher rank tropical geometry, as taking Euclidean closures allows us to obtain Theorem~\ref{thm:stable+intersection} far easier.